MaxwellBo/well-documented/README.md

 # well-documented
-A collection of analyses, tutorials, walkthroughs and literate implementations of moderately complex standalone applications.
+A collection of analyses, "tutorials", walkthroughs and literate implementations of moderately complex standalone applications.

+NOTE: When I say "tutorial", it means I don't want to add tutorials like "How to make an React SPA".
+I want to add tutorials for things that most people have never considered making themselves, and cover aspects of the problem domain rather than the surrounding framework.

 ## Language agnostic